LucasTornai/comp-rs/README.md

 # Objective

 Create a transpiler for a fictional language to C language by implementing the features described in [milestone v1.0](https://github.com/gmurayama/comp-rs/milestone/1).

+# License

+This project is under the MIT License - see the [LICENSE](LICENSE) file for details.